arav06/aws-fundies/aws-services-fundamentals.md

 AMIs have storage options to attach to the EC2 instance

 AMI partners up with the instance type

+AMI which are free have 'Free tier eligible' mentioned below

+* 'Quick Start' consists of AMIs which can be spun up instantly without much configuration
+* 'My AMIs' has AMIs which we have spun up and taken a snapshot
+* 'AWS Marketplace' is the place where vendors are selling their AMIs such as WordPress
+* 'Community AMIs' are AMIs which are supported by the community

 ### Instance Types